practicalli/clojure/concepts/naming-local.md

 ### Example

-You can use the let function to define a simple expression, for which everyting will go out of scope once it has been evaluated
+You can use the let function to define a simple expression, for which everything will go out of scope once it has been evaluated

 ```
 (let [local-name "some value"])